How to Take a Pickleball Vacation

 4. Rent a place with your own pickleball court

-Options: This Florida home boasts a pickleball court, hot tub and beach access for only $624 a night on VRBO, for example, while this massive home in upstate New York offers a private pool, lake access, karaoke and a batting cage in addition to a court, for about $4,000 a night.
+Options: This Florida home boasts a pickleball court, hot tub and beach access for $624 a night on VRBO, for example, while this massive home in upstate New York offers a private pool, lake access, karaoke and a batting cage in addition to a court, for about $4,000 a night.

 5. Stay at a hotel resort with a court

 If hunting for the right place on Airbnb isn't your jam, reserve a hotel or resort that features pickleball courts.
-While it's a little less private, that may be a perk — you can find new people to play with.
+While it's a little less private, that could be a perk — you can find new people to play with.

-Plus, staying at a hotel typically means access to pools, spas, gyms and fine dining, so you can mix it up when you’ve finished your games for the day.
+Staying at a hotel typically means access to pools, spas, gyms and fine dining, so you can mix it up when you’ve finished your games for the day.

 If you prefer forest vibes over the tropics, The Broadmoor is a luxury resort in Colorado Springs (rooms run from $479 a night to $767 a night this June) that has three pickleball courts as well as four instructors to help you pick up new skills.